groundwater/federation/README.md

 # Usage

-Federation nodes can send and receive messages to each other.
+Every actor has a name, and can receive messages at that name.

     var director = require('federation').init().director;